 It is from this process that CSU-Pueblo's PLP faculty began tying individual course goals and objectives to overall program outcomes.
 Such ongoing student learning assessment ensures the program remains adaptable, current, and strategic, thereby continuing to produce outstanding graduates who are prepared to be successful in a variety of leadership roles as they develop their careers.
-Further, staff

-Leadership Studies minor courses, meeting both program and course goals.
+Further, staff involvement with the Experiential Education (EE) Task Force resulted in EE course designations for all Leadership Studies minor courses, meeting both program and course goals.
 As of August 2016, all PLP courses have EE designation.
-In the past three years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campusinitiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekends-a new series of activities announced in January 2018 and offered each semester since.
+In the past three years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campusinitiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekend as well as other CLA and University programs.